agnesk92/agneskis.dev/content/en/posts/pcp.md

 - easy to read, use, or reuse
 - tested and testable
-- with informative but brief documentation (if it is hard to read, it will turn into clutter)
+- with informative & brief documentation

 #### ✨ Be reasonable, not fancy

 #### 🔧 Systematic solutions work best

-#### 🤝 Collaboration creates a high-performing team, not just 10x engineers, so
+#### 🤝 Collaboration results in productivity

 - be kind
 - share authority & responsibility